mbreit/dokku-monit/README.md

 # dokku monit (in development, *unstable*)

-Dokku plugin to monitor and restart failing apps with Monit.
+Dokku plugin which provides health checks by monitoring and restarting apps with Monit.

 ## Requirements

 This plugin is developed and tested on Ubuntu 16.04 and Dokku 0.8.2.
+It should work on other distributions but requires systemd.
-Pull requests to support other distributions are of course welcome.
+Pull requests to support other init systems such as upstart for Ubuntu 14.04 are of course welcome.

 Monit has to be installed (`apt-get install monit`), but does not have to be started/enabled.
 This plugin will start its own Monit instance running as the `dokku` user.
 This way you can use the system wide Monit